ErkanBarin/testoutgRPC/playwright-grpc-tests/README.md

 1. **Basic Test (real_limits_test.spec.js)**: Successfully connects and receives a 404 response, which confirms the server is reachable but the service/method path doesn't match.

 2. **Elixir-Compatible Test (elixir_compatible_test.spec.js)**: Attempts to match the exact Elixir API structure.
-It successfully reaches the server but receives a "Protocol error", indicating we've reached the server but there may be:
+It successfully reaches the server but receives a "Protocol error", indicating we've reached the server but there may be protocol mismatches.

-   - A mismatch in protocol version
-   - Special authentication requirements
-   - TLS/SSL configuration differences between Node.js and Elixir
-   - Custom protocol extensions used by the Elixir gRPC implementation
+3. **Exact Match Test (exact_match_test.spec.js)**: Uses the proto-loader approach to dynamically load proto definitions.
+This approach:
+   - Dynamically loads proto files with proper import path resolution
+   - Uses the exact service name structure found in the Elixir codebase (`Lab.Rpc.Limits.Reaction.Service`)
+   - Successfully reaches the server (confirmed by receiving a protocol error)
+   - Demonstrates a more flexible approach that can adapt to service changes

 ### What We've Learned from the Elixir Implementation